evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 You can choose between two sound systems on the Nissan Ariya 87kWh e-4ORCE.
 With the DAB Audiosystem, you get six speakers with a max system output of  watts.
 With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Nissan Ariya 87kWh e-4ORCE supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights